NicoleChJ/DataSciencePortafolio/GenAI/OpenAITools_FlightAssistant/Readme.md

 # Flight Assistant with Gradio
-This project implements an interactive chatbot powered by OpenAI's GPT-4o-mini, a lightweight version of ChatGPT.
+This project implements an interactive chatbot powered by OpenAI's GPT-4o-mini, DALL·E 3, and TTS-1 with Onyx voice.
 Initially, the chatbot functions as a general assistant, responding to user queries.
-In the second phase, it is enhanced with tools, enabling it to fetch real-time flight prices—capabilities it previously lacked.
+In the second phase, it is enhanced with tools that allow it to fetch real-time flight prices, a feature it previously lacked.
+The third phase transforms the assistant into a multimodal experience, where it not only displays text but also plays audio responses and shows relevant images if specific cities are mentioned in the conversation.

 This project demonstrates:
 - OpenAI Model Integration,leveraging OpenAI’s cloud-based AI model for real-time responses.
 - Use of tools, so extends functionality by allowing the LLM to call external functions, such as retrieving flight prices.
 - Load environment variables.
+- Creating an engaging multimodal experience by adding audio and image output.
 - Send the history message in OpenAI format: Gradio already setup for us:

 [